joanpablo/reactive_forms/README.md

 ]);
 ```

-> Notice the use of `Validators.minLength(8)`
+> Notice the use of \*Validators.**minLength(8)\***

-In the previous code we have added two more fields to the form: password and passwordConfirmation, both fields are required and the password must be at least 8 characters length.
+In the previous code we have added two more fields to the form: _password_ and _passwordConfirmation_, both fields are required and the password must be at least 8 characters length.

-However the most important thing here is that we have attached a validator to the FormGroup.
+However the most important thing here is that we have attached a **validator** to the **FormGroup**.
 This validator is a custom validator and the implementation follows as:

 ```dart
 class MustMatchValidator extends Validator<dynamic> {